thesteady/social_media_monitor/README.md

 An app to play with event streams, socket.io, and nio.js.

-This takes data streamed about social media accounts and displays it in the browser.
-Data is updated every second.
+This dashboard displays realtime data about social media activity (# tweets/sec, # instagram posts/sec) and displays that activity.

+Questions someone using this might ask:
+- is the twitter activity "normal", "high", or "low"?
+- is the instagram activity "normal", "high", or "low"?
+- which feed is more active?

 ## Getting Started